 - Make it easier for consumers to buy from, and interact with a brand, resulting in increased brand transactions, average order value and increased ROI.

 - Enable an organisation to synchronise and personalise the customer experience in rea-ltime, across touchpoints.
 And as a result, foster brand affinity and drive sales.

 - Unlock customer experience at the data layer; optimising the data, tech stack and insight needed to drive action and results at scale.

 Managing Organisational Expectations

-Of course it’s not only customers’ expectations of a brand that need to be considered.
-It’s worth noting that to be effective, a digital transformation must manage the expectations of the organisation itself.
+Of course, it’s not only customers’ expectations of a brand that need to be considered.
+To be effective, a digital transformation must manage the expectations of the organisation itself.
 People and the organisation can be the biggest blockers to transformation success!